nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---
 Friendnancial is a tool to help **financial advisors** manage their clients and friends.
 It provides an **address book** with features implemented specifically for financial advisors such as storing **insurance information** and **reminders**.
-Thus Friendnancial is an integrated one-stop solution for financial advisors to manage their contacts!
+Thus, Friendnancial is an integrated one-stop solution for financial advisors to manage their contacts!

 Friendnancial is a **desktop application, optimized for use by financial advisors via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, Friendnancial can get your contact management tasks done faster than traditional GUI apps, saving your precious time.